 - (1) Basis for Short-Term Investments: Short-term investments consist primarily of U.S. treasury notes and investments in corporate debt securities with maturity dates of greater than three months but less than one year at the time of acquisition.
 The basis of short-term investments is the same as for bonds as stated in Note C(2) below. - (2) Basis for Bonds and Amortization Schedule: Bonds include U.S. government and other debt securities with maturity dates of greater than one year at the time of purchase.
 Bonds not backed by other loans are principally stated at amortized cost using the scientific method.
 Bonds with NAIC designations of one or two are stated at amortized cost.
 Bonds with NAIC designations of three or higher are stated at the lower of amortized cost or fair value.
 Amortization of bond premium or accretion of discount is computed using the scientific (constant-yield) interest method.
-Realized capital gains and losses are determined using the specific-identification method and were not significant for the years ended December 31, 2018 and 2017.
-There were no significant unrealized gains or losses on investments, and the Plan recognized no losses from other-than-temporary impairments for the years ended December 31, 2018 and 2017. - (3) Investments in common stock: None. - (4) Investments in preferred stock: None. - (5) Investments in mortgage loans: None. - (6) Basis for Loan-Backed Securities and Adjustment Methodology:
+Realized capital gains and losses are determined using the specific-identification method and were not significant for the years ended December 31, 2019 and 2018.
+There were no significant unrealized gains or losses on investments, and the Plan recognized no losses from other-than-temporary impairments for the years ended December 31, 2019 and 2018. - (3) Investments in common stock: None. - (4) Investments in preferred stock: None. - (5) Investments in mortgage loans: None. - (6) Basis for Loan-Backed Securities and Adjustment Methodology:

-Loan-backed securities are stated at amortized cost or lower of amortized cost or fair value.
-The Plan's investments in loan-backed securities consist of auction rate securities.
+Loan-backed securities designated highest-quality and high-quality (NAIC designations 1 and 2, respectively) are stated at amortized cost.
+The Plan's investments in loan-backed securities consist of asset-backed securities and mortgage backed securities.
 Prepayment assumptions using a prospective approach were obtained from broker-dealer survey values or internal estimates.